arcus-azure/arcus.observability/docs/v2.1/guidance/use-with-dotnet-and-functions.md

 }
 ```

-> :bulb: Not that we are using `ClearProvidersExceptFunctionProviders` instead of `ClearProviders` given Azure Functions requires some logging providers to be available.
+> :bulb: Note that we are using `ClearProvidersExceptFunctionProviders` instead of `ClearProviders` given Azure Functions requires some logging providers to be available.

 Here is an example of how you can use ILogger to write multi-dimensional metrics with Arcus.
 If Serilog would not be setup correctly (see above), it would only report the metric without the dimensions.